nymkappa/udacity-datastructure-nanodegree/P1/problem_1.md

 # Complexity

-By using two arrays for this problem, we are able to keep a complexity of O(1):
+By using two arrays for this problem, we are able to keep a complexity of O(1), in exchange for twice a much used memory.
+But we keep the space complexity to O(n) so it's still okay.

 * `get()` function simply access the cache index directly.
 * `set()` function also set the value at index directly